 Book Three: Staff of the King bring in Truth, Light, and Peace

-The Lord of All has raised up a truly anointed Ferrelärian King, from an unbelievable source.
+The Lord of All has raised up a truly anointed Ferrelärian King, from an unbelievable source with decided unusual convictions.
 But the ruler of the world is not done yet.
 He brings Shtürm and Aachen into an alliance to conquer Ferrelär and bring a representative government of the people into control of Ferellon.
 They’re even more foolish than Heglin or Cyril.

 Ferellonian King Series reveals the fantastic truth to a post-spiritual culture